fuyuncat/rquery/EXAMPLES.md

    ```
    12
    ```
-- switch(expr, case1, return1[, case2, return2 ...][, default]) - if input equal to case1, then return return1, etc..
+- switch(expr, case1, return1[, case2, return2 ...][, default]) : Normal function. if input equal to case1, then return return1, etc..
 If none matched, return default or return input if no default provided.
 Similar to SWITCH CASE statement.<br/>
    ```
    echo "aaa
    bbb